sophiemazor/pelz_2022/README.md

 #### Feedback:
 Participants were encouraged to provide feedback for the experiment.
 These data were not included in the analysis.

-#### The analysis script can be found in the replication report, along with a full writeup of the replication project (located in the Writeup folder).
+##### The analysis script can be found in the replication report, along with a full writeup of the replication project (located in the Writeup folder).

+## Report

+##### The final report for this replication can be found under the Writeup folder